 About Bosnia & Herzegovina

 Bosnia and Herzegovina has had a very interesting history, although too often that history been sad and turbulent, but that is exactly what gives this country its peculiarity.
 When you arrive here for the first time you notice that it has been ruled by various conquerors and they have all left behind a piece of their individual heritage.

-We have personally selected small hotels in Bosnia and Herzegovina's main destinations - Mostar, Sarajevo and Trebinje.
-Many of the places we offer as part of our tailor made holidays and fly-drives are still relatively undeveloped providing fabulous 'off the beaten track' experiences.
+We have personally selected small hotels in Bosnia and Herzegovina's main destinations - Mostar, Sarajevo and Trebinje - as part of our tailor made holidays and fly-drives.
+These are still relatively undeveloped providing fabulous 'off the beaten track' experiences.
 If, however, you only have a few days at your disposal, Bosnia is close enough for a short break via Dubrovnik in Croatia.

 Sarajevo has always one of the most popular cities in the Balkans and a destination drenched with a dynamic history; it is a place where every building tells a story; a place where the old world meets the new world; where The East meets The West.
 Sarajevo was founded by the Ottomans in 1461.
 It was within the city of Sarajevo that Archduke Franz Ferdinand was assassinated, an event which sparked World War One.
 Then in 1984 Sarajevo played host to the Winter Olympics and the triumph of Torville & Dean.
 The wars initiated by Milosovic in the early 1990s led to the Siege of Sarajevo, a tragedy which lasted from 1992-1995.
 As soon as the war ended Sarajevo airport opened again for commercial flights and tourism resumed.
 The reconstruction of the city after the siege saw an introduction of fabulous, state of the art, modern office buildings and skyscrapers and by 2003 most of the city of Sarajevo had been rebuilt.